-3.20 The Forum's Board understands that the effect of the 1879 legislation is that this land is part of the Royal Parks and cannot be sold (by the British Government).
+3.21 The Forum's Board understands that the effect of the 1879 legislation is that this land is part of the Royal Parks and cannot be sold (by the British Government).
 The Forum's Board also understands that it would require primary legislation to change this position.

-POLICY KBR14: THE HYDE PARK BARRACKS LAND
+POLICY KBR13: THE HYDE PARK BARRACKS LAND

-- 3.21 This policy sets out the criteria for development at Hyde Park Barracks land and conforms to London Plan Policies 7.4 (Local character) and 7.17 (Metropolitan Open Land); Westminster City Plan Policies S11 (Royal Parks) and S27 (Buildings and uses of international and national importance); and is consistent with Westminster UDP Saved Policy ENV14 (Metropolitan Open Land). - 3.22 There were strong feelings locally about the Hyde Park Barracks land with the majority of people feeling that either the site should either remain as it is or be returned to its original Metropolitan Open Land status.
-Failing that, then the height, bulk and footprint of any redevelopment should not be increased or out of keeping with the surrounding buildings.
-It was felt by some that the Peninsular Tower should be removed when possible (and not replaced). - 3.23 It was also felt that any redevelopment should not include ground floor retail, as this would increase footfall along this part of Knightsbridge, which is a predominantly residential area close to the park.
+- This policy sets out the criteria for development at Hyde Park Barracks land and conforms to London Plan Policies 7.4 (Local character) and 7.17 (Metropolitan Open Land); Westminster City Plan Policies S11 (Royal Parks) and S27 (Buildings and uses of international and national importance); and is consistent with Westminster UDP Saved Policy ENV14 (Metropolitan Open Land). - 3.23 There were strong feelings locally about the Hyde Park Barracks land with the majority of people feeling that either the site should either remain as it is or be returned to its original Metropolitan Open Land status.
+Given that this would be in conflict with the strategic allocation for the site, then it is important that development is appropriate and reflects the wider context.
+In particular the height, bulk and footprint of any redevelopment should respect the scale and character of the local built environment.
+It was felt by some that the Peninsular Tower should be removed when possible (and not replaced). - 3.24 It was also felt that any redevelopment should not include ground floor retail, as this would increase footfall along this part of Knightsbridge, which is a predominantly residential area close to the park.